 To this day, some countries are loosening their social distancing policy which means the factories are reopening again.
 Productions are starting again.
 The tense due to the interrupted supply chain starts to decrease.
 OECD also predicts that the impact of COVID-19 will slowly recover in 2021.

 However, this kind of outbreak is unpredictable.
-The understanding of risks and supply chain opportunities and the ability to give a good customer service can not be done without the help of technology.
+The understanding of risks and supply chain opportunities and the ability to give good customer service can not be done without the help of technology.
 In short, technology implementation is very useful to maximize supply chain efficiently.